In a Nutshell:

 5. Run air conditioning on recirculation mode if you’re sure it’s not bringing in outside air.
 Check the user manual to be sure.

-2. Remove and vacuum the pre-filter daily (during & right after a fire) with a HEPA-equipped vacuum cleaner.
+6. Remove and vacuum your air purifier’s pre-filter daily (during & right after a fire) with a HEPA-equipped vacuum cleaner.
 Replace before running the device.

 If you can, I recommend investing in your health with one or more of these air purifiers before the next smoke clouds move in.